JNRowe/bleeter/doc/usage.rst

 .. cmdoption:: --count

-   maximum number of tweets to fetch(max 200)
+   maximum number of timeline tweets to fetch(max 200)

+.. cmdoption:: --stealth-count

+   maximum number of stealth tweets to fetch

+.. cmdoption:: --search-count

+   maximum number of tweets to fetch for searches

+.. cmdoption:: --list-count

+   maximum number of tweets to fetch for lists

 .. cmdoption:: --lists